 The first aerobatic team of the United States Air Forces (USAF) and even in USA was created in 1927 and was called Three Musketeers.

 In 1932 was formed a new aerobatic team - Men on the Flying Trapeze.
-The team was created to the Air Tactics School of the aviation corps in Maxwell Field, Alabama flew four Boeing P-12 aircrafts.
+The team was created to the Air Tactics School of the aviation corps in Maxwell Field, Alabama flew four Boeing P-12 aircraft.
 This team exist until1936 when it was disbanded.

 In the next year to the same school was created the other display team Skylarks, but they exist only one year.

 Right in 1949 the tradition USAF to have its own aerobatic team continued.
 This year was formed two aerobatic display teams.
 One of them carried the name Red Devils and was created in the Las Vegas airbase (later renamed to Nellis).
-Red Devils flew five P-51 Mustang aircrafts and existed only one year.
+Red Devils flew five P-51 Mustang aircraft and existed only one year.

 Another team created in 1948 at the Williams airbase, Arizona, was Acrojets.
 The team flew four Lockheed P-80 Shooting Star planes and later - on the training version T-33.
 Acrojets were disbanded in 1953.

 In 1949 United States Air Force in Europe (USAFE) created their own aerobatic team named Skyblazers.
-The team was from 36th fighter wing based Furstenfeldbruk airbase, Germany and flew four Lockheed F-80B Shooting Star aircrafts.
+The team was from 36th fighter wing based Furstenfeldbruk airbase, Germany and flew four Lockheed F-80B Shooting Star aircraft.